HPImaging/sv-mbirct/README.md

 The program is able to run completely with a single command call, but it's usually preferrable to run the reconstruction in two stages.
-In the first stage, the sytem matrix is precomputed and stored, and the second stage is the reconstruction itself.
+In the first stage, the sytem matrix is precomputed and stored, and the second stage performs the actual reconstruction.
 Both stages use the executable *mbir_ct*.
 The system matrix can take a significant time to compute, however the matrix is fixed for a given geometry and data/image dimensions, so the matrix file can be reused for any scan that uses the same sinogram and image parameters.
+The initial stage can also pre-compute the forward projection of the default initial condition (constant image) to save additional time in the reconstruction stage.

 (Note the accompanying demo scripts include a utility that detects whether the necessary sytem matrix file has already been computed and is available,